Information for Veterinary Practitioners

 • Poultry Post Mortem Refresher webinar

-The Tasmanian Livestock Health Monitoring Report was a pilot project in 2018-'19 which confidentially gathered information on diseases and conditions in livestock in Tasmania, with some emphasis on sheep and southern Tasmania.
+The Tasmanian Livestock Health Monitoring Report commenced as a pilot project in 2018-'19 which confidentially gathered information on diseases and conditions in livestock in Tasmania, with some emphasis on sheep and southern Tasmania.

 Information regarding diseases affecting sheep, cattle and goats was gathered from a voluntary network of producers and participating veterinarians.

-Monthly Livestock Health Monitoring Reports provided details of conditions seen in each month, with recommended prevention, treatment, biosecurity advice or measures.
+After the success of the pilot program, monthly Livestock Health Monitoring Reports continue to provide details of conditions seen each month, with recommended prevention, treatment, biosecurity advice or measures.

 These could be a useful resource for veterinarians investigating disease in livestock.
 A new project is to build on the achievements of the initial pilot.